ampproject/amphtml/extensions/amp-viewer-integration/amp-doc-viewer-api.md

 #### Viewer Integration Script Parameters
 The viewer integration script is added to documents served via a cache URL, e.g. https://cdn.ampproject.org/v/.
 This script adds behavior and enables communication with a parent Viewer.

+`cap`<br/>
+A comma delimited list of capabilities supported by the Viewer.
+Other boolean parameters should be deprecated and replaced with an entry in cap.

 | Parameter             | Supported messages    | Description                               |
 |-----------------------| ----------------------|-------------------------------------------|
 | `a2a`                 | `a2aNavigate`         | AMP-to-AMP (A2A) document linking support.|